OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-First and foremost, Purim is the national dress-up holiday in Israel.
-You will notice that Purim is on its way by seeing offices, schools, and well, the entire city roaming with adults in costumes.
-Purim is a holiday loved and embraced by the whole country, including those without any kind of religious inclination, as its main agenda is to dress up, wine, dine and rejoice!
+First and foremost, Purim is the national dress-up holiday in Israel – this extends to offices, schools and, well, the entire city.
+In a nutshell, it’s a holiday that’s loved and embraced by the whole country, including those without any kind of religious inclination, as its main agenda is to encourage people to dress up, wine, dine and rejoice!

-Another wonderful Purim tradition includes sending food and donating to the poor and the needy.
-This tradition is prescribed in the Book of Esther as ‘the sending of portions one man to another, and gifts to the poor’.
-The food parcels given during Purim are called Mishloach Manot (‘sending of portions’) and the custom has evolved into a major gift-giving event and a tradition children begin from a very young age, giving away parcels of candy to their friends during the holiday.
+Another wonderful Purim tradition is sending food and donating to those in need; it’s a tradition that is prescribed in the Book of Esther as “the sending of portions one man to another, and gifts to the poor”.
+During Purim, this is called Mishloach Manot (sending of portions).
+It’s a tradition children begin from a very young age, wrapping up sweet treats to give to friends during the holiday.

-The traditional food eaten during Purim is a triangular stuffed pocket cookie, called hamantash, which translates to ‘Haman’s ears’, after Haman, the defeated villain in the story of Purim.
-The triangular shape of the cookies remain a mystery, but the name comes from an old practice of cutting off criminals’ ears before they were executed by hanging.
-These delicious biscuits can be found everywhere around Israel before Purim and are filled with either poppy seeds, jam, chocolate, dates or plenty of other interesting variations!
+A triangular stuffed pocket cookie called hamantash, (Haman’s ears), is a traditional treat to eat during the festival.
+Its triangular shape remains a mystery, but the name comes from an old practice of cutting off criminals’ ears before they were executed by hanging.
+These delicious biscuits can be found everywhere around Israel before Purim and are filled with either poppy seeds, jam, chocolate, dates or plenty of other interesting fillings.

-Last but by no means least, the primary tradition of Purim is to rejoice!
-Despite the importance of wearing costumes, drinking alcohol, exchanging gifts and celebrating publicly, the main purpose of Purim is to celebrate the saving of the Jewish people from Haman, who was planning to kill all the Jews, as described in the biblical Book of Esther.
+Last but by no means least – the primary tradition of Purim is to celebrate.
+Costumes, gifts and alcohol aside, the main purpose of Purim is to reflect on the fact that the Jewish people were saved from Haman, who planned on killing all the Jews, as described in the Book of Esther in the Hebrew Bible.